 Enabling smallholders to design a certification system that works for them

-New Approaches aims to develop a modern, dynamic, participatory, and rights-based approach to smallholder certification within the FSC system.
-We need to listen, learn and partner with smallholders to help them find their own solutions to the challenges they face.
-We will use our strength of bringing diverse groups together to enable smallholders to design a certification system that works for them, in their context, while at the same time, maintaining a balance with the credibility of FSC certification.
+The New Approaches project aims to develop a modern, dynamic, and participatory approach to certification within the FSC system.
+We need to listen, learn and partner with smallholders and communities to help them find their own solutions to the challenges they face.
+We will use our strength of bringing diverse groups together to enable smallholders and communities to design a certification system that works for them, in their context, while balancing their needs with the overall requirements to maintain the integrity of FSC certification.

 FSC defines smallholders as small forest producers, and local and traditional communities and Indigenous Peoples engaged in FSC-certified value chains.

 This definition includes forests held by local communities, small woodlots and plantations, and forests managed for low-intensity wood and non-wood harvesting.